Lesson video

 Please explain how you know that Sam has made a mistake.

-Pause the video while you write something down and press play when you're ready to continue.
+Pause the video while you write something down and press Play when you're ready to continue.

 We know Sam has made a mistake because the frequencies do not sum to 100.

-But the Venn diagram isn't completely wrong, some of it is correct.
+Hmm, but the Venn diagram isn't completely wrong.

-The intersections and the frequency that is outside all three events.
+The regions which are correct are these ones here, the intersections and the frequency that is outside all three events.

 So it looks like the errors are with these frequencies here.

-Let's focus for a second just on this highlighted region here for business.
+Let's focus for a second just on this highlighted region here for Business.

-How about if we focus now on the new highlighted circle, which represents geography.
+How about if we focus now on the new highlighted circle, which represents Geography.

-Given that there are 46 pupils who take geography, could you correct this region of the Venn diagram?
+Given that there are 46 pupils who take Geography, could you correct this region of the Venn diagram?
 We can use a very similar method.

 The frequencies in this circle should sum to 46.

-We know three of them are correct, so we can do 46 subtract the three that we know to get 24.
+We know three of them are correct, so we can do 46, subtract the three that we know to get 24.

-And finally let's now focus on the history event.
+And finally let's now focus on the History event.

 We can do the same process again by subtracting the three frequencies and the intersections from 47 to get 23.

-And now when we double check this, we can see that all the frequencies sum to 100.
+And now, when we double check this, we can see that all the frequencies sum to 100.

-Here is question two.
+Here is Question 2.

-Here is question three.
+Here is Question 3.

-Pause the video while you do this and press play for question four.
+Pause video while you do this.

 Okay, let's look at some answers.

-Pause while you check against yours and press play to continue.
+Pause while you check against yours and press Play to continue.

-And then for part B, you have to explain why some regions of the Venn diagram will not have any outcomes written in them.
+And then for Part B, you have to explain why some regions of the Venn diagram will not have any outcomes written in them.

-And the third one shows all the outcomes of event C.
+And the third one shows all the outcomes of Event C.

 Well done so far.

 Let's now move on to the next part of this lesson, which is looking at interpreting Venn diagrams.
-Here we have Izzy and Sam who have asked 30 pupils in their class if they take GCSE Art, GCSE Drama, or GCSE Music and have recorded the frequencies in the Venn diagram you can see on the right of the screen.
+Here we have Izzy and Sam who have asked 30 pupils in their class if they take GCSE Art, GCSE Drama, or GCSE Music and have recorded the frequencies in the Venn diagram we can see on the right of the screen.

-They are now going to try and interpret this Venn diagram.
+They're now going to try and interpret this Venn diagram.

-Before they start, Sam asks, could you please remind me what the xi symbol means.
+Before you start, Sam asks, "Could you please remind me what the psi symbol means?"
+Izzy helps and says, "The psi symbol means the universal set.

-So that means xi would be equal to 30 in this case.
+It is the total frequency of our sample."
+So that means psi would be equal to 30 in this case.

 There are 30 people in this survey altogether.